-The Chorlton Community Land Trust (CCLT) was formed by a group of people concerned that MMU’s intention to sell the land at Ryebank Fields would result in a development of executive homes that would do little to meet the housing needs and aspirations of local people.
+The Chorlton Community Land Trust (CCLT) was formed in response to concerns that Manchester Metropolitan University’s (MMU’s) intention to sell the land at Ryebank Fields would result in a development of executive homes that would do little to meet the needs and aspirations of local people.

 - that the development meets high levels of environmental sustainability making a contribution to Manchester’s ambitions to be a zero-carbon city by 2038.